monikase/AI_Ethics/Fairness_Intervention_Playbook/4_POST.md

 ---

+<a id="guide"></a>
 ## 5️⃣ Transformation Selection Guide
 → Select the most appropriate post-processing fairness technique.

-Different fairness objectives and system constraints require different post-processing interventions.
+Selecting the correct intervention depends on fairness objectives, system constraints, and available model outputs.

 The following decision tree helps determine which technique is most appropriate.